 Herbert said that during a private conservation, Sessions had labeled the NAACP and ACLU “un-American” and “Communist-inspired,” according to CNN.
 Sessions also allegedly said that the groups “forced civil rights down the throats of people.”

 Sessions himself seemed to confirm Herbert’s statements when he said during the Senate hearings that the ACLU and the NAACP could be construed as un-American.
-He did not deny that he had made the other comments, but he dismissed them as being jokes.

 2. He Allegedly Said He Thought the Ku Klux Klan Was OK Until He Found Out They Smoked Pot

-Another witness who testified was Thomas Figures, a black man who had worked as an assistant U.S. Attorney in Alabama.
+Another witness who testified was Thomas Figures, a black man who had worked as an assistant U.S. attorney in Alabama.

-Figures claimed that Sessions had once said that he used to think that the Ku Klux Klan was okay until he found out that they smoked marijuana, according to The New York Times.
+Figures claimed that Sessions once said that he used to think that the Ku Klux Klan was okay until he found out that they smoked marijuana, according to The New York Times.
 Sessions responded to this accusation by saying that he hates the KKK and that the marijuana comment was just a joke.

 Figures also testified that Sessions frequently called him “boy” and that he once told him to “be careful what you say to white folks.”
-Also, Figures backed up J. Gerald Herbert’s claims that Sessions had called the NAACP and the ACLU un-American.

 “Had Mr. Sessions merely urged me to be careful what I say to ‘folks,’ that admonition would have been quite reasonable,” Figures said, according to The Huffington Post.
 “But that was not the language that he used.
 I realize, on the other hand, that Mr. Sessions’ remark may not have been premeditated.
 There was a period in our own lifetimes when blacks where regularly admonished to be particularly polite or deferential, and a remark of that sort may have just slipped out inadvertently.”

+Also, Figures backed up J. Gerald Herbert’s claim that Sessions called the NAACP and the ACLU un-American.
 Sessions denied ever using the word “boy” in reference to a black person.

 “I mentioned to Mr. Sessions that, you know, this had been said that a lawyer who handled civil rights cases in Mobile was either a traitor to his race or a disgrace to his race…as I recall, [Jeff Sessions] said, well, he probably is,” Herbert said, according to The Huffington Post.